 The quality of mercy makes this lovely Puritan virtue name undervalued today.
-Rarely heard since the late nineteenth century, we see Mercy as one choice destined for a comeback.
-Right now, it's both stylish and distinctive, a rare and wonderful combination.
+Although it was most popular late nineteenth century, Mercy is on its way to a comeback -- it rose 143 spots between 2012 and 2013, making it one of the year's fastest-rising names.
+Right now, it's still stylish and distinctive, a rare and wonderful combination.

 Mercy is one of the characters with allegorical names in John Bunyan's A Pilgrim's Progress, and Mercy Pecksniff appears in Dickens's novel Martin Chuzzlewit with the nickname Merry.
 Mercy Lewis, in Arthur Miller's play The Crucible, was based on a real-life character, a witness at the Salem witch trials.
 Another historic Mercy is Mercy Warren, Revolutionary period patriot and writer of plays, books and poetry.

 Comic/sidekick Andy Richter, when he named his daughter Mercy, joked, "Just in case Puritanism comes back, we'll be ready with a real Puritan name"; Madonna renamed her Malawi-born daughter Mercy James.